 Filling in Forms

 If you are opening .pdf forms using Acrobat Reader you will be able to save a copy of the form to a file or folder and fill it in offline, but you may not be able to save any information you enter on the form.
 Click your cursor in the area that you wish to fill in.
 You can use the tab key to move throughout the form and you can print the completed form but it is a good idea to review your printed copy before closing the form, as you can make changes to the completed form while it is still on the screen.

 We have tried to make the website content easily available via the navigation icons.
 However, you may find it quicker to enter the topic you are looking for in the search box available at the top of each page.
-Please note at the moment due to the site redesign the search is currently being reindexed which may impact search functionality.
-We hope that this issue will be resolved quickly.

 If you have a problem using the site or any comments please contact us at firstname.lastname@example.org.